odioski/FWCracker_v2/README.md

 	python FWCracker.py

-Another option is to use the Pyinstaller created executable.
+Another option is to use the PyInstaller created executable.

 Navigate to dist folder and unzip FWCracker.zip Inside is FWCracker.exe